 It may not come to our mind when we buy a nice plant for the garden or in the house.
 The potential danger to your pet from a plant that looks so innocent.
-In this blog we tell you which plants are poisonous to cats and dogs and how you can recognize a plant-related poisoning.
+In this blog we tell you all about poisonous plants: which plants are poisonous to cats and dogs and how can you recognize a plant-related poisoning.
 Keep on reading!

 Why are house and garden plants a real prey for dogs and cats?

 First things first: why do cats and dogs sometimes eat plants?
 This can have several causes.
 The most common cause is curiosity.
 There is a new object in the house and that makes your sweet four-legged friend very curious.
 What is this?
 How does this taste?
 They can also eat plants out of boredom.

 The second cause may be that the animal feels the need to chew on plants because essential vitamins and minerals are missing in its diet.
 So always make sure that your furry friend receives all essential nutrients.

 Last but not least, the cause can also be without intention.
 For example, cats can accidentally eat parts of poisonous plants simply because they get stuck in their fur.

 How do you recognize plant-related poisoning?

 Although the symptoms differ per plant or flower, there are a number of common symptoms that help to recognize plant-related poisoning in a dog or cat.
 These are:

 * stomach and intestinal problems.
 Think of (severe) diarrhea and/or frequent vomiting

 * (serious) skin irritation